Skip to Main Content

 Online Location

-• Order of preference: DOI, permalink, Database Name, URL (only use one)
+• Order of preference: DOI, Database Name or permalink, URL (only use one)

 • DOI (Digital Object Identifier): A permanent link to a specific published digital object.
 A DOI is always the preferred method of citing an online source.